Paul the Apostle: Role of women

-There were women prophets in the highly patriarchal times throughout the Old Testament.
-The most common term for prophet in the Old Testament is nabi in the masculine form, and nebiah in the Hebrew feminine form, is used six times of women who performed the same task of receiving and proclaiming the message given by God.
+There were Israelite female prophets in the largely patriarchal era of antiquity, as recorded in the Hebrew Bible (Tanakh).
+Just as the second of the three main divisions of the Tanakh is called Nevi’im ("Prophets"), the most common term for prophet in the Hebrew Bible is navi in the masculine form, and neviah in the Hebrew feminine form.
+This feminine word form, prophetess, is used six times of women who performed the same task of receiving and proclaiming the message given by God.
 These women include Miriam, Aaron and Moses' sister, Deborah, the prophet Isaiah's wife, and Huldah, the one who interpreted the Book of the Law discovered in the temple during the days of Josiah.
 There were false prophetesses just as there were false prophets.
 The prophetess Noadiah was among those who tried to intimidate Nehemiah.
 Apparently, they held equal rank in prophesying right along with Abraham, Isaac, Jacob, Moses, Elisha, Aaron, and Samuel.

 Kirk's third example of a more inclusive view is Galatians 3:28:

 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.